KOI Barbels: When Do They Get It, and How Do They Look Like?

 The first set of barbels are less developed than the second and third sets and appear as little stubby things that poke out from just under the lower lip.
 They are clear and almost look like little growths instead of barbels.

-See also Can Cichlids Live in a Pond?
+See also Can Plecostomus Live in an Outdoor Pond?

 The second set of barbels will start to grow on the bottom lips and are clearly visible.
 The first set of barbels stay temporarily for a few months while they regrow, then fall off again.